Start of the journey ” skiing at Alta”.

 You can eat on the mountain, so no need to go back to the village.
 There are two main chairs at the very bottom and in between there is a rope thing that pulls skiers so they don’t have to struggle walking across.
 That was so cool!

-Besides the fact that I felt the advanced and expert skiers had no regard for us little skiers, I rather liked Alta.
+Besides the fact that I felt the advanced and expert skiers had no regard for us little skiers, I rather liked skiing at Alta.
 I wouldn’t mind going back.
 Of course, the day was beautiful!
-But, I think because they offer so many different levels of runs (from intermediate up), you can test your way to black diamond.
+But, I think because skiing at Alta offer so many different levels of runs (from intermediate up), you can test your way to black diamond.
 For example, some black diamond runs are short so you can get a judge of the bumps and steepness.

 I ended up buying some souvenirs for friends at the end of the day while Dad drank a $3 pint beer.
 The rest of the workers were very pleasant unlike the lunch guy.
 So maybe he was just cranky.